ben9583/taco-bell-prices/README.md

 The development and deployment process is pretty straightforward as the process follows a typical Next.js project.
 Simply run `yarn dev` to start a development server and `yarn build && yarn start` to build and host a production deployment.
 Please note that Next.js 13 is still in development at time of writing, and I have had some issues with running these commands in the past that were fixed by updating Next.js.

+Remember to start your redis instance beforehand!
+This project uses the node `redis` package, so you can update your environment variables respectively to change the port/url of the instance if you'd like.

 ## Known Issues

 There are a few issues that I would hope to have resolved when this project is completed: